-Founded in 1987 as the Crisis Pregnancy Center, a small group of people from Springfield had a dream of a facility that provided abortion alternatives in the community.
+Founded in 1987 as the Crisis Pregnancy Center, a small group of people from Springfield had a dream for a facility that provided abortion alternatives in the community.

 In 2009, the PRC went fully medical, hiring a nurse manager trained to provide ultrasound services and under the medical directorship of a local OB/GYN physician.

-The Pregnancy Resource Clinic is a Christ-centered organization that provides trust care, support, and resources to all people regarding pregnancy and sexual health.
+The Pregnancy Resource Clinic is a Christ-centered organization that provides trusted care, support, and resources to all people regarding pregnancy and sexual health.

 We envision a community that values life, where women and men are equipped to embrace life for their children and embraced by the Church to have abundant life for their families (John 10:10).